Matthewalvarado25/azure-network-protocols/README.md

 Observe the RDP traffic

-- In Wireshark, filter for RDP traffic only using "tcp.port==3389".
+- In Wireshark, filter for RDP traffic only using "tcp.port==3389" and observe the traffic
-- Observe traffic
-- Notice that traffic is non-stop because the RDP protocol is constantly showing a live stream from one computer to another, so traffic is always being transmitted
+- Observe that traffic is non-stop because the RDP protocol is constantly showing a live stream from one computer to another, so traffic is always being sent

 <p>